Crystal clear waters of Lake Mackenzie

 Lake McKenzie is an absolutely stunning and the most popular freshwater perched lake to visit on Fraser Island.
 Not only is it beautiful it has a diverse range of flora and fauna as well as bikini clad visitors.

-Why must you visit ?
+Why must you visit Lake McKenzie?

-It’s a photographers dream !!
+Because It’s a photographers dream !!

 Lake McKenzie is one of the most popular tourist attractions for swimming, photographing and picnicking.
 Even on an overcast rainy day it is still beautiful.

 You can swim ( or just dip your toes ) in the crystal azure waters and you may even want to put on a mask and snorkel and look for little turtles that inhabit this freshwater lake.
 It is amazing to say the least, a natural and beautiful wonder of the world.

 We visit here many times a year to bring friends and family.
 It never disappoints, however depending on the weather the lake can change moods.

 It has a day picnic area with tables and bench seats however food is not permitted down by the lake itself.
 Give yourself plenty of time to explore around the lake as well as enjoy the crystal waters.

-A few hints for visitors
+A few hints for visitors to Lake McKenzie

 - This popular spot does have toilet facilities however carry some spare toilet paper as it runs out very fast when all the buses pull up and unload the passengers.
 Nothing worse than empty toilet roll holders when your busting.
 They are enviro toilets with septic tanks so no foreign objects.